 Storing your caramel apples

-- Countertop: Caramel apples that have not been pierced with a stick can last at room temperature for about 7 days.
+- Countertop: Apples that have not been pierced with a stick can last at room temperature for about 7 days.

-- Refrigerator: Caramel apples that have a stick should be kept in the fridge for up to 2 weeks.
+- Refrigerator: Apples that have a stick should be kept in the fridge for up to 2 weeks.
 Use a container that will allow for airflow.
-Cut caramel apples can be kept in an airtight container.
+Cut apples can be kept in an airtight container.
 Treat the apple slices with lemon juice or use a fresh fruit produce protector found at the grocery store to help keep them from browning.

 - Freezing caramel apples is not recommended.

-I’m happy to say that these Caramel Apples were devoured so quickly and happily!
+I’m happy to say that these apples were devoured so quickly and happily!
 You can obviously modify it to your liking (no chocolate, different candies, etc.) My kids have already asked for them again, and I can’t wait to make them so more this fall.

 For more caramel apple recipes, check out: